 You can hear it starting with "Navad, with its upbeat Old and New world vibe.
 The deliciously fun "Freedom, written by eldest brother Yuval, is a biggish band swinger, horns singing with gusto and a fantastic solo by Harland, sounding as if three drummers are playing simultaneously.

 Slower moments include "Beaches, featuring Anat's rich clarinet tones mixed with Yuval's soprano; then enhanced by Avishai's affecting trumpet mute and Goldberg's vivid piano comps.
 A contrast in style and mood includes the infectious dance-mantra of "U-Valley, with Jewish and Latin overtones, and the cinematic "Lies and Gossip, with Anat flexing her tenor muscles while Avital makes a bold statement on acoustic bass.

-Navad (The Wanderer); Gigi et Amelie; Freedom; Beaches; U-Valley; Lies and Gossip; It Could Happen To You; Elegy For Eliku; Tflia (Prayer); Shoutin Low.
+Navad (The Wanderer); Gigi et Amelie; Freedom; Beaches; U-Valley; Lies and Gossip; It Could Happen to You; Elegy for Eliku; Tfila (Prayer); Shoutin' Low.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.